Whether for kitchen prep, bushcraft, survival or combat, knives are the most widely used tool and one we often take for granted.

-Small hole at the very end of the handle which can be threaded with rope, cord or some other type of string for easy carry.
+A small hole at the very end of the handle which can be threaded with rope, cord or some other type of string for easy carry.

 The Butt and Pommel may be described as being the same.
-However, the butt is a generic term for the end of the handle while the pommel is a more specific piece.
+However, the Butt is a generic term for the end of the handle while the Pommel is a more specific piece.

-A pommel may be a part of the tang or end cap that strengthens the butt which in turn can be used for striking or hammering.
+A Pommel may be a part of the tang or end cap that strengthens the Butt which in turn can be used for striking or hammering.

 Pommels are commonly found in survival knives since it provides the hammering function, even if it is minimal.